BUMETCS673/seprojects-cs673a2f24_team4/team.md

-## Hi i am jaindra parvathaneni and i am the configuration leader for my team
+## hi I am Jaindra Parvathaneni and i am the configuration leader for this team